manfontan/mongodb-bootcamp/PITCHME.md

 +++

   - There are a number of different types of elements that may comprise an LDAP schema.
 Every LDAP schema must include the following elements:

++++

-    - Attribute syntaxes define the types of data that can be represented in a directory server.
+    - **Attribute syntaxes** define the types of data that can be represented in a directory server.

++++

-    - Matching rules define the kinds of comparisons that can be performed against LDAP data.
+    - **Matching rules** define the kinds of comparisons that can be performed against LDAP data.

++++

-    - Attribute types define named units of information that may be stored in entries.
+    - **Attribute types&** define named units of information that may be stored in entries.

++++

-    - Object classes define named collections of attribute types which may be used in entries containing that class, and which of those attribute types will be required rather than optional.
+    - **Object classes** define named collections of attribute types which may be used in entries containing that class, and which of those attribute types will be required rather than optional.

 ---